You must make sure your dog is fitted with a microchip by the time it’s 8 weeks old.

 These details are kept alongside the microchip number on a database, so that your dog can be returned to you if it’s lost or stolen.

-You must make sure that your dog is registered on one of the following government-approved databases:
+You must make sure that your dog is registered on one of the following databases (they all meet government standards):

 You can be fined up to £500 if your dog is registered on a database that isn’t on the list.